 - Relaunch the virtual machine and click the play button to setup Windows

-Another option available to you in case you don’t specifically need to use IE for Mac but rather move away from Safari is to switch to any other third-party browser, all of which are freely available on macOS.
+Another option available to you in case you don’t specifically need to use IE for Mac but rather move away from Safari is to switch to any other third-party browser, or — even better — set up custom browser rules with OpenIn.

 Use third-party browsers on Mac